Step Fwd IT Logo

 • Protection Against Phishing: Passkeys are exclusive to their registered websites and apps.
 Users cannot be tricked into authenticating on deceptive sites since the browser or operating system manages verification.
 Additionally, since there is no password component, they can’t be stolen and users won’t be tricked into sharing them.

-• Cost-Efficiency: Passkeys decrease the costs associated with sending SMS-based authentication codes, making them a safer and more economically viable form of two-factor authentication.
+• Cost-Efficiency: Passkeys decrease the costs associated with sending SMS-based authentication codes.
+This makes them a safer and more economically viable form of two-factor authentication.

 A Passwordless Future?

 In conclusion, passkeys emerge as a beacon of hope in the quest for a more secure and user-friendly online world.
-With the ability to simplify user experiences and fortify security, passkeys are poised to revolutionize the way we access our digital lives.
-Unfortunately, there is still a long way to go before passkey logins become mainstream, but you can visit Passkeys.directory for a regularly updated list of passkey supported websites.
+With the ability to simplify user experiences and fortify security, passkeys are poised to revolutionise how we access our digital lives.
+Unfortunately, there is still a long way to go before passkey logins become mainstream, but you can visit Passkeys.directory for a regularly updated list of passkey-supported websites.
 We also advise following password/passphrase best practices to secure your accounts until passkey authentication becomes available.
 For a refresher, you can read our previous blog post here.